TROG111/SatNav/README.md

  2_1_5 - added: 1) new 'update location' button; 2) added validation to command line entry of ::pos strings; 3) enabled entry of 'spaces' in locations names entered via the command line

  2_1_6 - fixed 1) problem with 'new location' and 'update location' always assigning location to Alioth; 2) added a heartbeat mechanism so that SatNav will auto turn off if the player moves out of range (and the SatNav databank is unloaded by DU); 3) added a 'delete location' button to the main screen

+ 3_0_2 - added: 1) support for location tags (adding, removing and filtering); 2) sorting of planets and locations by alphanumeric name or distances, 3) restore from backup command line; 4) heartbeat for players moving too far from programming board.